mattiashem/app-delivery/README.md

 This will later be a good ref for allying for work.

 ### Tickets
-All companies today work by ticket system.
-You get assigne a ticket with a problem that you are to solve.
-We want the eductaions to be as close to work as possible and there for all students are to work by ticket systems.
+All companies today work with ticketing systems.
+Some have external companies that flag and work with the ticket, others have internal systems.
+It is thus fundamental that students are able to work comfortably in a ticketing system.

+The student will be assigned a ticket with a problem, the student is then tasked to solve it.
+This real-world experience will encourage students when building apps, to understand all levels of the app’s implementation and further development needs.

 ### Cloud Service
 Cloud service is something everyone in  app delivery need to know.
 Most of the steps in the cpurse will be run against clous service and the stdents will have good knowledge in to work with clous providers after to course.